What is the best way to Stain your Stain Grade (Beech)

 Each wood species will behave differently under different lighting conditions and may age and change with exposure to light and moisture.
 We encourage you to examine some hardwoods from your local supplier before making your final selection.
 If our product will be placed on or near other wood then using the same wood type is best, but if you are staining then using a wood in a similar color family usually works fine and works even better if you are using a dark stain.

 Can I provide my own wood for you to carve?

 Yes, we will work with customer wood but it is not our preference.
-Producing ornate carved wood is a complex process where errors can occur or unexpected irregularities in wood can exist that are only discovered when being carved.
+Producing ornate carved wood is a complex process where errors can occur or unexpected irregularities in wood can exist that are only discovered when carved.
 By using our large stock of wood we are able to carve additional pieces as necessary.
 This is not often possible with a limited quantity of client stock.
 Because wood is a natural product there can be a lot of variation within each species.
 If you specify light/darkness, pore tightness and grain or if you are able to provide a small sample we are often able to source similar stock.

 We understand that carved wood is an investment in a home and how important it is to create a cohesive look.
 This can be greatly affected by grain and color especially when using a clear coat or light stain.
 Using client sourced wood is the best way to ensure that Heartwood components will exactly match others in an installation so we are happy to work with customer wood as needed.
-When choosing this option we ask that the pieces provided be wider and longer than the dimensions of the finished pieces so that we have wood for fixturing the pieces to the CNC table for machineing.
+When choosing this option we ask that the pieces provided be wider and longer than the dimensions of the finished pieces so that we have enough wood for affixing the pieces to the CNC table for machining.

 What type of finish will my piece have?